First-principles study of strain behavior in iron-based fluorides of tungsten bronze type as cathode materials for alkali-ion batteries: Results

-The global volumes (represented by uppercase $V$'s) up to a concentration of $x$=0.6 are shown in Fig.\ \ref{fig4:naxfef_volumes}(a). \textit{Global} in this context means the volume of the supercell and thus stands for the expansion of a hypothetical perfect single crystal.
+The global volumes (represented by uppercase $V$'s) up to a concentration of $x$=0.6 are shown in Fig.\ \ref{fig4:naxfef_volumes} (a). \textit{Global} in this context means the volume of the supercell and thus stands for the expansion of a hypothetical perfect single crystal.
 The occupation of the 5-sites initially leads to a reduction in volume, while the subsequent occupation of the 4-sites leads to an expansion in volume.
 Overall, this results in a global volume change of 2.2\% for a capacity comparable to that measured by Han et al. ($\sim$150 mAh/g).
 This result is in good agreement with the reported near-ZS behavior for this compound.
+In reality the structure is rarely a perfect single crystal, and thermal and kinetic effects play a role.
+If the 4-sites were occupied first, the material would expand to a volume of 62.4 \AA~per unit cell, as indicated in Fig.\ \ref{fig4:naxfef_volumes} (a) with dotted lines.
+Occupying the 3-sites as first sites would lead to an even larger volume expansion of 67.6 \AA~per unit cell, but this is associated with a formation energy of -2.7 eV/atom as opposed to -3.3 eV/atom for the 5-sites.
+Assuming a Boltzmann distribution, at a temperature $T$ the probability of finding a system in a state with energy $E$ is proportional to $e^{(-E/k\mathrm{_{B}}T)}$.
+At room temperature $k\mathrm{_{B}}T$ is about 0.025 eV, which is an order of magnitude smaller than the differences in formation energies.
+Therefore, we will take the lowest states as a good first approximation to the behavior of the material, but note that in reality a more mixed occupation can be expected for intermediate concentrations, e.g., some occupation of 4-sites in TTB Na$_x$FeF$\mathrm{_3}$ before all 5-sites are occupied, which would lead to a volume change curve lying between the two limit cases outlined in Fig.\ \ref{fig4:naxfef_volumes} (a).

 To elucidate the mechanisms responsible for this small global volume change, we look at local volumes (represented throughout the text by lowercase $v$'s) within the structure.
-In Figure \ref{fig4:naxfef_volumes}(b), the volumes of FeF$\mathrm{_6}$ octahedra are shown for the iron ions that change their oxidation state during Na incorporation.
+In Figure \ref{fig4:naxfef_volumes} (b), the volumes of FeF$\mathrm{_6}$ octahedra are shown for the iron ions that change their oxidation state during Na incorporation.
 To achieve charge neutrality, a number of iron atoms corresponding to the number of Na$\mathrm{^+}$ cations must change their oxidation state from 3+ to 2+.
 The change in oxidation state leads to an increase of the ionic radius and thus to a stretching of the Fe-F bonds, which in turn increases the octahedron volumes surrounding the iron ions.
 This local volume expansion alone would lead to a global volume expansion.
 Therefore, in order to achieve small global volume changes, there must be a volume-reducing effect that compensates for this expansion.